Follow the Anti-scraping protections course in Apify Academy for a complete guide with the latest tips & tricks.

 Old Apify crawlers used PhantomJS to open web pages, but when you open a web page in PhantomJS, it will add variables to the window object that makes it easy for browser detection libraries to figure out that the connection is automated and not from a real person.
 Usually, websites that employ protection against PhantomJS will either block these connections or, even worse, mark the used IP address as a robot and ban it.
 Some scraping technologies are still based on PhantomJS.

 The only way to crawl websites with this kind of anti-scraping protection is to switch to a standard web browser, like headless Chrome or Firefox.
-That's one of the reasons why we launched Apify actors.
-All our actors in the Store and our SDK use headless or headful Chrome.
+That's one of the reasons why we launched Apify Actors.
+All our Actors in Apify Store and our SDK use headless or headful Chrome.

 Blocked headless Chrome with Puppeteer